 The first NASCAR "Strictly Stock" race ever was held at Charlotte Speedway, although this is not the same track as the Charlotte Motor Speedway that is a fixture on current NASCAR schedule.
 The race was held on June 19, 1949 and won by driver Jim Roper when Glenn Dunnaway was disqualified after the discovery of his altered rear springs.

 In 1949 NASCAR changed the rules governing the cars: whereas in 1948 “modifieds”—cars varying in age and in the mechanical modifications made to them for the purpose of racing—were allowed to compete, from June 1949 only late-model (recently manufactured) stock cars were permitted.
 Races that year were called Strictly Stock races, and Red Byron became the series champion.

 France changed the name of the series to Grand National in 1950, a name used until 1971, when the tobacco company R.J.
-Reynolds bought sponsorship rights to the series and renamed it the NASCAR Winston Cup Grand National Series, and in 1986 the Grand National was dropped and the series became NASCAR Winston Cup.
+Reynolds bought sponsorship rights to the series and renamed it the NASCAR Winston Cup Grand National Series, with a new points system and some significant cash benefits to compete for championship points.